masakachristopher/azam-tv-concept-clone/README.md

 # azam-tv-concept-clone
-## Sorry it is not responsive :laughing: :pray:
+## Sorry for not being not responsive at the moment :laughing: :pray: